-Baskett continued, “As it relates to haircare products specifically, ‘gluten free’ simply means the same thing as it does for food: that we have removed all of the gluten from the product formulas.
-At Abba, we use a process called hydrolization to remove all gluten from our haircare products.”
+Baskett continues, “As it relates to haircare products specifically, ‘gluten free’ simply means the same thing as it does for food: that we have removed all of the gluten from the product formulas.
+At Abba, we use a process called hydrolyzation to remove all gluten from our haircare products.”

-The new line is important, as it gives consumers with gluten sensitivities piece of mind when it comes to choosing salon-quality cleansing and styling products.
+Abba's line is important, as it gives consumers with gluten sensitivities piece of mind when it comes to choosing salon-quality cleansing and styling products.
 Instead of gluten, Baskett notes that Abba uses a ProQuinoa complex—a hydrolyzed protein blend of quinoa, barley, and soy—which provides reparative and strengthening qualities to your hair.
-Other than the fact that it tastes delicious in my kale salad, quinoa contains eight amino acids that strengthen strands, while barley infuses hair with moisture, and soy boosts hair's volume.
+In addition to the fact that it tastes delicious in my kale salad, quinoa contains eight amino acids that strengthen strands, while barley infuses hair with moisture, and soy boosts hair's volume.

-But I wondered if there was any benefit to someone like me (very into gluten by way of fresh pappardelle and loaves of organic sourdough).
+But I wondered if there was any benefit for someone like me (very into gluten by way of fresh pappardelle and loaves of organic sourdough).
 Turns out it’s negligible.
-“The benefits of gluten-free haircare are primarily for those who suffer from skin and gluten sensitivities.”
+“The benefits of gluten-free haircare are primarily for those who suffer from skin and gluten sensitivities," says Baskett.

-If you are living and loving your gluten-free lifestyle, try Abba Pure Performance Hair Care ($18 to $25) for salon-worthy products that won’t irritate your skin.
-I gave the Color Protection shampoo and conditioner a go, and they smelled great (like coconut and sage) and made my hair feel moisturized and light.
+If you are living and loving your gluten-free lifestyle, try Abba Pure Performance Hair Care ($18 to $22) for salon-worthy products that won’t irritate your skin.
+I gave the Color Protection shampoo and conditioner ($39) a go.
+They smelled great (like coconut and sage) and made my hair feel moisturized and light.
 Basically, there’s no downside to switching to products that are just as effective as they are safe.